-- "The optional navigation system is easy to use, though its small screen limits usefulness." -- Edmunds
+- "The optional navigation system is easy to use, though its small screen limits usefulness.
+The premium Fender sound system, on the other hand, is well worth the extra cost and provides impressive sound quality." -- Edmunds

 - "But one item worth special mention, if you can pop for one of the top-line trims, is the terrific Fender Audio System.
 It's easy to operate and delivers great sound.
 If you're an audiophile, you need to check this out." -- Kelley Blue Book (2013)

-The 2014 Beetle has 15.4 cubic feet of cargo space with the rear seats in use and 29.9 cubic feet of cargo space with the seats folded.
-Many rival hatchbacks offer more space but the Beetle offers a comparable amount of space to many sedans.
-The Beetle convertible has 7.1 cubic feet of cargo space, but a smaller trunk isn’t unusual for a convertible.
-Reviewers say that though rival hatchbacks offer more cargo room, the Beetle offers a decent amount of usable space.
+The 2015 Volkswagen Beetle has 15.4 cubic feet of cargo space with the rear seats in use and 29.9 cubic feet with the rear seats folded.
+Many rival hatchbacks offer a larger cargo area, though the Beetle’s cargo capacity exceeds that of most small sedans.
+The Beetle convertible has 7.1 cubic feet of trunk space and reviewers say it is difficult to access.

 - "It may not be as functional as some other small (and less expensive) cars such as the Ford Focus or the Volkswagen Golf, but compared to other high-fashion compacts like the Fiat 500 and Mini Cooper, it's no contest, as the Beetle boasts a backseat and trunk that are actually usable." -- Edmunds (2013)

 - "The tiny little trunk holds just 7.1 cubic feet of junk, and access is tight.
-A big suitcase will not fit - you're better off dropping the convertible top and tossing your bags in the back seat." -- Forbes (2013 Convertible)
+A big suitcase will not fit - you're better off dropping the convertible top and tossing your bags in the back seat." -- Forbes (2013)